nfagerlund/puppet-docs/source/puppet/4.7/reference/modules_documentation.markdown

 **What (modulename) affects** is used only if:

-* the module alters, overwrites, or otherwise touches files, packages, services, or operations other than the named software; OR
+* The module alters, overwrites, or otherwise touches files, packages, services, or operations other than the named software; OR
-* the module's general performance may overwrite, purge, or otherwise remove entries, files, or directories in a user's environment.
+* The module's general performance might overwrite, purge, or otherwise remove entries, files, or directories in a user's environment.

 ```
 ## Setup